Strong, New, Ethical Leadership for the District of Columbia

-Professionally, Marc is a fundraiser and strategist for many environmental, LGBT, and HIV/AIDS initiatives, and has also worked for years in political fundraising and events planning.
+Morgan is an advocate for several environmental, LGBT, and HIV/AIDS initiatives, and has also worked for years non-profit fundraising and events planning.

-More recently, Marc was a candidate for D.C.
-Council (Ward 1).
-During his campaign, Marc promoted stronger school reform, more oversight into D.C.
-Government, job creation and expanding the Districts investment into environmental solutions around energy efficiency and renewable energy.
+During this campaign, Marc Morgan will promote stronger school reform, more oversight into D.C.
+Government, job creation and expanding the District's investment into environmental solutions around energy efficiency and renewable energy.

 In addition to his work to support and protect the environment and further the educational priorities of the District of Columbia, Marc has also worked in the HIV/AIDS community locally and nationally.
-As a fundraiser and lobbyist, he promoted and secured funding for HIV/AIDS services that provided measurable reductions in new infection rates.
+He promoted and secured funding for HIV/AIDS services that provided measurable reductions in new infection rates.
 His work was primarily based around communities of color, and people living with HIV/AIDS.
-Understanding how the myths and stigmas of HIV affect low-income communities, he worked with local and state agencies, corporations and foundations to identify resources and out-reach strategies that promoted prevention in some of the most highly affected communities.

-Marc is a graduate of Miami University, with a B.A in Political Science.
-He is also the proud father of a US Marine, his 19 year old son, D.J
+Marc is a graduate of Miami University, with a B.A. in Political Science.
+He is also the proud father of a US Marine, his 20 year old son, D.J.